spotlightpa/poor-richard/content/news/2024-10-16-SPLPHILCOUNT.md

 {{<embed/newsletter>}}

-While Philadelphia officials have publicly blamed counting delays on a state law that says poll workers can begin processing ballots only on the morning of Election Day, the analysis points to other culprits: outdated equipment and less staffing.

 Public records show Philadelphia already has equipment that can open ballot envelopes much more quickly than its current equipment.
-However, as of Oct.
-15, the city still planned to use older machines this November — though commissioners who make election decisions appear to be divided on whether this is the right approach.
+Yet — until Wednesday, less than a month before the election — it was unclear if the city commissioners who make election decisions planned to use faster machines.
+That changed after the publication of this story, when the board agreed during a public meeting to move forward with using both the older and newer machines on Nov.
+5.

 The stakes of an accurate yet swift ballot count couldn’t be higher, because each day that unofficial election results are delayed could breed more mistrust in the outcome.